CachyOS/systemd-boot-manager/README.md

 # setting NO_AUTOGEN to "yes" will stop the automatic creation of entries when kernels are installed or updated
 #NO_AUTOGEN="no"
 ```

+Notes:
+* Hibernation into a swapfile on BTRFS is not currently supported.